robcarver17/skipperman/docs/volunteer_rota_help.md

 At this stage you can select an existing volunteer by just pressing the button with their name on.

-Alternatively, if the volunteer is new to the club, you can enter their name in the fields shown, and then click on 'Please check these volunteer details for me':
+Alternatively, if the volunteer is new to the club, you can enter their name in the fields shown, and then click on `Please check these volunteer details for me`:

 ***
 ***